VenatorLabs/venator-labs/docs/rodeo/command-line-interface.md

 rodeo start-watcher -m=example-mapping.yml /directory/to/watch example-data-.*.json JSON
 ```

-### Command: stop-watcher
+### stop-watcher

-The `stop-watcher` command allows you to shutdown a directory watcher thread
-based on its numeric id.
+The `stop-watcher` command allows you to shutdown a directory watcher thread based on its numeric id.

 **Example**